Course Outline

 Requirements

-• A comprehensive understanding of machine learning and natural language processing for government applications.
+• A comprehensive understanding of machine learning and natural language processing for government applications

 Audience

-• AI and NLP Engineers for government projects.
+• AI and NLP Engineers for government projects

-• Localization Technology Managers for government initiatives.
+• Localization Technology Managers for government agencies

 21 Hours